dart-studio

 Running AI on a $20/month VPS — what we actually measured

 Can a cheap rented server really host a working AI chatbot?
-We benchmarked three small models on real small-business questions.
+Three small models benchmarked on real small-business questions.
 Here's what held up.

 benchmarkslocal-llminfrastructure

-• Software: Ollama, Apache reverse proxy, a small Next.js frontend
+• Software: Ollama, Apache as reverse proxy, a small Next.js frontend

 • Models tested: llama3.2:1b, qwen2.5:0.5b, phi3:mini

-• Workload: a 7-question plumbing FAQ fed through a chat widget — the kind of thing a Broward plumber's website might need.
+• Workload: 7-question plumbing FAQ fed through a chat widget

 llama3.2:1b1.3 GB2.1s9s4